devenes/guxtar/README.md

+# Guxtar

-# guxtar is a clone project that teachs the scroll feature.
+guxtar is a clone project that teachs the scroll feature.